lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 ..  container:: abstract

-    The difference between classical and reactive force fields is illustrated through this tutorial.
+    The difference between classical and reactive force fields is illustrated in this tutorial.
 With a classical force field, the bonds between atoms are unbreakable.
-With the reactive
-    force field (named AIREBO :cite:`stuart2000reactive`),
+With the reactive force field (named AIREBO :cite:`stuart2000reactive`),
     the breaking of the chemical bonds is possible when the imposed deformation is strong enough.